Array§

 insertArray<I extends any[]>(data: I, index: number, content: I): I

-will be appended to the end.
+the length of data, then content will be appended to the end.
 Returns a shallow copy

-if the index is invalid.
+of data if the index is invalid.

 Source§isNotEmpty(data: string | any[]): boolean